 13. Must be inspected regularly by the operator for any damage to the unit or the cord.

-14. All portable space heaters are subject to inspection and approval by the University Fire Marshal or designee.
+14. All portable space heaters are subject to survey and approval by the University Fire Marshal or designee.

 Environmental Health and Safety Department through the University Fire Marshal, reserve the right to inspect and declare any space heater "unapproved" if it creates a hazard or is inappropriate for a particular location based on specific circumstances, codes, and/or legal requirements.